 Participation and interaction are crucial to the success of the training.
-By providing sufficient space and time, the facilitator must first and foremost make sure that the people who are using mental health and related services are being listened to and included.
-Certain power dynamics within services might make some people reluctant to express their views.
-In general, the facilitator must emphasize the importance of including the views of all participants.
+All participants should be viewed as individuals who can contribute valuable knowledge and insights.
+By providing sufficient space and time, the facilitator(s) must first and foremost make sure that people with psychosocial, intellectual or cognitive disabilities are being listened to and included.
+Existing power dynamics in services and the broader society may make some people reluctant to express their views.
+In general, however, the facilitator must emphasize the importance of listening to the views of all participants.

-Some people may feel quite shy and not express themselves.
-Facilitators should make sure to encourage and engage everyone.
-Usually, after people have expressed themselves once, they are more able and willing to speak and engage in ongoing discussions.
+Some people may feel shy or uncomfortable and not express themselves - which may be a sign of lack of inclusion or a feeling of insecurity in the group.
+Facilitators should make every effort to encourage and engage everyone in the training.
+Usually, after people have expressed themselves once and feel they have been heard, they are more able and willing to speak out and engage in discussions.
 The training is a shared learning experience.
+Facilitators should take time to acknowledge and as far possible answer all questions, so that nobody feels left out.